mapbender/mapbender/docs/workflows/requestresponse.md

 while the entity holds all the data.

-Access checks are not done in the mapbender service, entity or application object but in the controller's getApplication function - keep in mind if you develop your own controller.
+Access checks are not done in the mapbender service, entity or application object but in the controller's getApplication function - keep this in mind if you develop your own controller.

 .. image:: ../../figures/http_workflow_application.png

-# Element Rendering Workflow
+## Element Rendering Workflow

 Upon application rendering, every element is asked to render itself.
-The workflow is a little tangled but, basically the application asks it's template to render itself which includes the template iterating over each element and calling the elements render function.
+The workflow is a little tangled, but basically the application asks its template to render itself which includes the template iterating over each element and calling the elements render function.